Author: Ron Graham

-The body metaphor is very appropriate to the unity of the church, because we cannot imagine a head with many bodies any more than we can imagine a body with many heads.
+The body metaphor is very appropriate to the unity of the church, because we cannot imagine Christ as a head with many bodies, any more than we can imagine his church as a body with many heads.
 There is one head, and there is one body.
 This is one of the compelling facts that makes us believe that the church must be undenominational.

 3 Living Stones In The Holy Temple of God